Traci

 How to Pronounce Traci

 Our model has identified 2 different pronunciations for the name Traci.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 90.5% confident that Traci is pronounced as TRAY-see.
-The next most likely pronunciation is TRA-see, at 9.5% confidence.
+Our model is 90.5% confident that Traci is pronounced as TRAY-see, which has 2 syllables.
+The next most likely pronunciation is TRA-see, at 9.5% confidence, with 2 syllables.

 2